 Is Spring important for Java?

 Spring is for Java what wind is for wind turbines – it just doesn’t work without the first.
 Spring gives a lot of fresh breeze to the language that could otherwise be a little clunky.
 Inversion of control being at the core of Spring allows developers to focus on what matters – coding.

 Spring boot starters with autoconfiguration make it much easier to connect third-party libraries like Hibernate or Feign.
-All of this, in regards to the example of microservices given earlier, makes up for a pretty good environment for rapid development.
+All of this, in regard to the example of microservices given earlier, makes up for a pretty good environment for rapid development.
 But that’s not all, the Spring team reacts much faster to the ever-changing environment than Java creators.
-One great example of such upfront thinking is the introduction of Reactive programming in Spring 5, which was never to be found in the core language.
+One great example of such upfront thinking is the introduction of Reactive Programming in Spring 5, which was never to be found in the core language.

 What about other frameworks?